kajzerkasia/user-management-API/readme.md

 - run npm i

 1. create SQL database named "usersapi"
-2. create one table named "users" with the following schema:
+2. create one table named "users" with the schema given in the file "users.sql".

-"id"         INTEGER NOT NULL AUTO_INCREMENT,

-"firstName" TEXT,

-"lastName"  TEXT,

-"email"     TEXT NOT NULL UNIQUE,

-"role"      TEXT NOT NULL,

 3. create file .env with defined properties like in .env.example
 4. run script "start" in package.json or type in your IDE terminal command "node index.js";
 5. type http://localhost:3000 in your browser or click link displaying in your terminal: "Listening on http://localhost:3000"
-7. write in login panel APP_SECRET password.
+6. write in login panel APP_SECRET password.
-6. now you can use User Management API, try the available functionalities.
+7. now you can use User Management API, try the available functionalities.